fnoris/swan/README.md

 exec "$HOME/.config/sway/scripts/swan.py
 ```

-It's allowed to put icon/text directly as value of application variables, I suggest to use interpolation instead.
-The syntax is ${SECTION:VARIABLE}, e.g.:
+It's ok to put icon/text directly as value of application variables, I suggest using variable interpolation instead.
+To use interpolation, the supported syntax is ${SECTION:VARIABLE}, e.g.:
 ```
 [icons]
 APP_ICON = 